Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and always-fashionable black and white?

 And with just a dash of red via the cushion and the reflection in the mirror, this bathroom really stands out.

 To avoid making this room seem small and claustrophobic, the design here is focused on white (and a lot of it!) with black to accentuate mirrors, windows, and doors.
-The touch of color via the flower vase on the countertop is just the perfect amount and enhances rather than distracts from the overall design.
+The touch of color via the flower vase on the countertop feel like just the right amount, and enhances rather than distracts from the overall design.

 And, of course, the flooring is possibly the best thing about this space.
-This wonderfully ornamented mosaic tile adds movement and visual interest and stands in contrast to the more geometrical, minimalist style of the rest of the room.Continue to 5 of 20 below.
+This wonderfully ornamented mosaic tile adds movement and visual interest, and stands in contrast to the more geometrical, minimalist style of the rest of the room.Continue to 4 of 18 below.

 Use Gold Accents

 And the French-style doors are simply the best here.
-It adds a really nice and open dimension to this otherwise small, but well-designed, space.Continue to 6 of 20 below.
+It adds a really nice and open dimension to this small, but well-designed space.Continue to 5 of 18 below.

 Traditional Black and White Bathroom